Hemp Heart Benefits: What You Need to Know

-The production of hemp has gathered pace over the past years due to the popularity of the plant’s products.
-Those unacquainted with cannabis may be forgiven for thinking that hemp is marijuana.
+Hemp heart benefits are making headlines these days.
+And that’s no surprise, since the plant’s products are getting more attention these days.
+Now, if you’re unacquainted with cannabis, you may be forgiven for thinking that hemp is marijuana.
 While both are classified biologically as cannabis, there are significant differences between them.
 The differences mainly lie in their compounds and the use of each variety.
 Most assume cannabis is only good for getting you high, but there are many other uses.
 You may be surprised to find that there is a large body of research on the effects of hemp on the heart.

 Hemp is a variety of Cannabis sativa L that produces a wide range of cannabinoids.
 One of these is tetrahydrocannabinol (THC), which causes the intoxicating effect of marijuana.
 However, the THC levels in hemp are not as high as those in marijuana.
 In fact, the THC levels in industrial hemp are almost zero and using hemp products doesn’t create that intoxicating effect.